findkit/findkit/packages/docs/docs/workers/runtime.md

 ```

+### Limitations

+The Worker DOM API does not support the `instanceof` operator for DOM nodes.
+Ex. `element instanceof HTMLDivElement`.
+Instead check for the element tag name using `element.tagName === "DIV"`.

 ## Using npm modules

 If you need to use a npm module you can use a bundler to include it